Shivam-021/Netflix-clone/README.md

 # Netflix-clone
-this is my first clone of a Netflix website
+this is my first clone of a website